Goldman, Roger S.

 Retired Partner

-Roger S. Goldman retired from the partnership in June 2016.
-Mr. Goldman practiced law with the firm since 1981.
+Roger Goldman retired from the partnership in June 2016.
+Roger practiced law with the firm since 1981.
 His practice centered on False Claims Act and white collar criminal litigation with an emphasis on healthcare fraud defense.
 He has handled numerous qui tam proceedings, congressional investigations and grand jury investigations, representing a host of major healthcare corporations, government contractors and telecommunications firms.
-Mr. Goldman was regularly cited as a leading attorney by Chambers USA for the District of Columbia: Healthcare category.
+Roger was regularly cited as a leading attorney by Chambers USA for the District of Columbia: Healthcare category.
 He was consistently recognized in the Washington, D.C.
 Super Lawyers list and recommended by The Legal 500 US.
 He was also named one of the “Best Lawyers in America” in healthcare law by Best Lawyers 2014.

-Prior to entering the practice of law, Mr. Goldman served as a law clerk to Judge Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit (1980-1981).
+Prior to entering the practice of law, Roger served as a law clerk to Judge Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit (1980-1981).

 • “False Claims Litigation 2010 - The Enforceability of False Claims Act Releases: Balancing Competing Interests,” Practising Law Institute, Ch.
 8 (November 2010)